wynonaK/addressbook-level1/README.md

 > Finds persons that match given keywords

 Format: `find KEYWORD [MORE_KEYWORDS]`
-> The search is case sensitive, the order of the keywords does not matter, only the name is searched, and persons matching at least one keyword will be returned (i.e. `OR` search).
+> The search is no longer case sensitive, the order of the keywords does not matter, only the name is searched, and persons matching at least one keyword will be returned (i.e. `OR` search).

 Examples:
 * `find John`
-  > Returns `John Doe` but not `john`
+  > Returns `John Doe` and also `john`

 * `find Betsy Tim John`
   > Returns Any person having names `Betsy`, `Tim`, or `John`